photoprism/photoprism-docs/docs/user-guide/organize/people.md

   positives, like background noise and food that looks like a face

 !!! info ""
-    Recognition compares the similarity of detected faces.
-The standard similarity threshold is reduced when you report a bad match.
+    Recognition compares the similarity of faces.
+The similarity threshold for a face is reduced when you report a bad match.

 ## Assign Names to Faces ##